preethamk2000/My-Virtual-Remote/README.md

 An android app with a less fluid UI but does what it is supposed to do; a remote to your pc

 Basically, what happens is that you need to run a simple java server on your pc and connect the app on your android device to this server (via a hotspot or a common wifi n/w) and then you can control basic functionalities like the keyboard and mouse without touching your pc.

+ServerforRemote --> runs on pc
+Other Main activity java files are part of the android app